 10. Prioritize your mental health and seek support from your network such as family, friends, mental health experts, and/or clergy.

 This will be a stressful time and maintaining your support network will be vital.
-Counseling services at your college or university are confidential.
+Therapeutic counseling services at your college or university should be confidential.
 However, if you have any concerns about confidentiality, confirm with your counselor or therapist that anything you say will be kept confidential.

 If you’ve been accused of a Title IX allegation, it is important to partner with a firm experienced in Title IX and campus discipline law.
 Our team is committed to developing and enacting an effective, strategic, and tailored strategy.